gradio-app/gradio/guides/09_other-tutorials/01_using-hugging-face-integrations.md

 2. You host your Gradio demo on Hugging Face Spaces, either using the GUI or entirely in Python.
 3. You can load demos from Hugging Face Spaces to remix and create new Gradio demos using `gr.load()`.
 4. You can convert a `transformers` pipeline into a Gradio demo using `from_pipeline()`.

-🤗
+5. You can store flagged data as a Hugging Face Dataset 🤗